toddmotto/angularjs-styleguide/README.md

 * Renders child components that mutate state
 * Also referred to as smart/container components

-An example of a stateful component, complete with it's low-level module definition (this is only for demonstration, so some code has been omitted for brevity):
+An example of a stateful component, complete with its low-level module definition (this is only for demonstration, so some code has been omitted for brevity):

 ```js
 /* ----- todo/todo.component.js ----- */